rahul2512/cgNA_plus/README.md

 # cgNA_plus
 # Creating cgNA object
 # data = cgDNA(seq,ps) where seq is in A, T, C, G, M, N, H, K, U and ps is appropriate parameterset for that nucliec acid.
-# For instanse, choose ps = "ps2_cgf" for the latest DNA parameter set
-# ps = "ps_rna" and "ps_hyb" for RNA and DNA:RNA hybrid